 What Is a DID Number?

 DID stands for direct inward dialing.
 In some areas of the world, the system is known as direct dial-in (DDI).
-The term refers to the idea that numbers are not tied to a geographic location.
+The term refers to the idea that a number does not tie to a geographic location.
 Instead, service providers route calls through a private branch exchange (PBX) to the true location of the number’s owner.

 The PBX explains how the DID system got its name.
-Historically, a business would have one telephone number for each office.
-The office would have a switchboard that received all incoming calls, and the caller would ask the switchboard operator to be put through to a specific person or department in the company.
-The operator would then look up the extension number of that person and transfer the call.
+Historically, a business has one telephone number for each office.
+The office has a switchboard that receives all incoming calls.
+Also, the caller asks the switchboard operator to be put through to a specific person or department in the company.
+The operator then looks up the extension number of that person and transfers the call.

 Expansion of the DID System